w3f/polkadot-wiki-old/docs/polkadot/learn/consensus.md

 ### BABE: Block Production

-BABE (Blind Assignment for Blockchain Extension) is the block production mechanism ran between the validator nodes that determines the authors of new blocks.
+BABE (Blind Assignment for Blockchain Extension) is the block production mechanism that runs between the validator nodes and determines the authors of new blocks.

 BABE assigns block production slots to validators according to stake and using the Polkadot [randomness cycle](./randomness.md).